-The purpose of this test is to assess the charging rate of the alternator in relation to the electrical load on the battery.
-Any charge taken from the battery must be replaced by the alternator.
-The output of the alternator is regulated and must neither under- or over-charge the battery.
+The purpose of this test is to assess the controlled output of the alternator in relation to electrical load on the battery.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.